 3. Study what your competitors are doing.

 Competitive research is integral to your Instagram strategy.
-By analyzing what your competition does and how their followers respond, you can identify gaps in their plan.
+By analysing what your competition does and how their followers respond, you can identify gaps in their plan.
 Once you find ways to differentiate your business from theirs, you can take advantage of these marketing gaps to drive traffic to your Instagram channel.

 4. Create a monthly editorial calendar.